 - An easy way to pay for goods and services without carrying cash.

-- No need to have a good credit history or open a bank account to obtain prepaid cards.
+- No need to have a good credit history or open a bank account to get prepaid cards.

-- Built-in spending control because you can only spend what’s loaded on to the card.
+- Built-in spending control because you can only spend what’s loaded on the card.

 - In some cases, access to cash from ATMs.

-Prepaid cards look like any normal credit or debit card, with a card number, signature strip and company branding.
-However, prepaid cards do not provide a line of credit like credit cards, and they are not linked to a checking account like a bank account debit card.
-In addition:
+A prepaid card looks like any ordinary credit or debit card, with a card number, signature strip and company branding.
+But, prepaid cards do not provide a line of credit like credit cards.
+What's more, they are not linked to a checking account like a bank account debit card.
+Besides:

-- A prepaid card doesn’t earn interest or help you build a credit history, as use of a credit card would.
+- A prepaid card doesn’t earn interest or help you build a credit history, as use of a credit card does.

 - Fees associated with buying the card, making utility payments, getting cash from an ATM, and loading money might be prohibitive.
-Also check for monthly fees or dormancy fees when not using a prepaid card.
+Also check whether monthly fees or dormancy fees apply even when you don't use the card.

 - Prepaid debit cards issued by a bank may offer some Federal Deposit Insurance Corporation (FDIC) protection.
 Other types of prepaid cards do not offer FDIC protection.